IELTS Speaking Tips – Getting ready!

 Below, you’ll find some IELTS speaking tips for things you should try to do during the test.

 Make a Good First Impression

 Answer your examiner’s first question with a response that is informative and interesting.
 Don’t try to rehearse your introduction because you risk being so pre-occupied with remembering it that you don’t listen to the examiner’s question.
-This IELTS speaking tip is absolutely critical if you’re lookign for a score above band 6.
+This IELTS speaking tip is absolutely critical if you’re looking for a score above band 6.

 Speak More Than Your Examiner

-While the test is conversational, you should aim to speak for about 80% of the time.
+Make sure you speak more than the examiner, because while the test is conversational, you should aim to speak for about 80% of the time.

 Provide Complete Answers

-Our third IELTS speaking tip for the day of the test is to ensure you provide complete answers.
 Listen to the question carefully and answer every part of it.